Something Profound Has Shifted, and you can feel it.

 The assessment gives you a personal map of your capacity: what's draining it, which patterns are running beneath the surface, where the actual leverage points are.
 The ones you've been stepping over because no one taught you to look.

-Informed by Experience and Research
+Informed by Experience

 Every framework, including the C.H.E.A.T.
 Code, is grounded in what I've seen actually work.
 What works when you're restoring capacity after burnout.
 Rebuilding your identity after displacement.
 Trying to reclaim some sovereignty inside a system that's still telling you who to be.